Like her character Maria Tachibana, Urara Takano once lived in New York City and can speak English.

 The first two OVAs were released by Bandai Visual.
 Beginning in 2005, the next three OVAs were distributed by Pony Canyon.
 Thirteen years after releasing New York, NY, Pony Canyon acquired the distribution rights to the first two OVAs.

 Vaporware: Three titles under the "Sakura Wars World Project", which included an adventure game set in Tokyo, a prequel detailing the Demon Wars, and a title set during the Sengoku era, were all canceled in 2008.

 Oji Hiroi intended for Sakura Wars to be localized from the beginning, but Sega was uncertain that the franchise would have a profitable audience outside of Japan.
 It wasn't until 24 years later that Sega would eventually go on to localize the 2019 Sakura Wars game once they discovered how popular the franchise was.

 There have been quite a few canceled games since the fourth game.
 Gaming news sites reported that Sega had plans to export Sakura Wars outside of Asia under the "Sakura Wars World Project".
 So Long, My Love, Sakura Wars V: Episode Zero, Sakura Wars Story: Mysterious Paris and the remake of the first game were released.

-As part of the World Project, there were also plans for a Prequel game detailing the Kouma War, something that was touched upon in the games and given a Whole Episode Flashback in the anime adaptation.
-Unfortunately, it was canceled.
+As part of the World Project, there were also plans for a Prequel game detailing the Demon War, something that was touched upon in the games and given a Whole Episode Flashback in the anime adaptation.
+Unfortunately, the project was scrapped.